chora-io/docs/specs/mods/agent/05_events.md

 # Events

-The `ecosystem` module emits events upon the successful execution of messages.
+The `agent` module emits events upon the successful execution of messages.

 ## Draft Definitions

-`EventCreateEcosystem` - an event emitted when a ecosystem is created
+`EventCreateAgent` - an event emitted when an agent is created

-`EventRemoveEcosystem` - an event emitted when a ecosystem is removed
+`EventRemoveAgent` - an event emitted when an agent is removed

-`EventUpdateEcosystem` - an event emitted when a ecosystem is updated
+`EventUpdateAgent` - an event emitted when an agent is updated

 ## Proto Definitions